How we help… social interaction

 Wellbeing calls

 Sign up to our free wellbeing service and one of our friendly advisors will call you regularly for a quick chat and to check that you’re OK.
 Sometimes, just a short conversation is enough to give you the boost you need.
-“I have found it difficult at times but your messages make me feel I’m not alone.”
+“I have found it difficult at times but your calls make me feel I’m not alone.”

 Befriending